top of page

 Mockups

 After incorporating the insights from the usability study, I finalized the mockups.
-I used photos of Charvick Farm’s products to ensure that the design complimented the products’ visual aspects well.
+I used photos of Charvick Farm’s products to ensure that the website design complemented the products too.

 Conclusion